yenlungLai/EKS_biometricAttack/README.md

 # EKS_biometricAttack

 JAVA implementation of efficinet known sample attack for distance preserving biometric template protection scheme.
 Save the code in your project folder.
-The code can start directly from Eclipse by running atk.java
+The code can start directly from Eclipse by running Attack.java

 Reference:
 Y. Lai, Z. Jin, K. Wong and M. Tistarelli, "Efficient Known-Sample Attack for Distance-Preserving Hashing Biometric Template Protection Schemes,"